Messi writes another chapter in Barcelona's history but Pedri offers hope for the future | Goal.com

 He certainly didn't look like a man who had lost his motivation in Tuesday night's 3-0 win at Valladolid.
 Messi was once again integral to everything positive that Barca produced.

-However, there were also three key passes as he passed and probed all evening.

-He teed up Clement Lenglet for the opener midway through the first half before then releasing the excellent Sergino Dest to cross for Martin Braithwaite, who made it 2-0 in the 35th minute.
+He teed up Clement Lenglet for the opener midway through the first half before then demonstrating his incredible vision and outrageous passing ability in releasing the excellent Sergino Dest to cross for Martin Braithwaite, who made it 2-0 in the 35th minute.

-Messi's record-breaking goal, then, merely capped what was a fine all-round performance.
+Messi's record-breaking goal, then, merely capped what was a fine all-round performance for a Barca side that looked better balanced and more defensively solid in a 3-4-3 formation.

-However, what was arguably most significant about that strike from a Barcelona perspective was Messi's reaction.
+However, what was arguably most significant about that second-half strike from a Barcelona perspective was Messi's reaction.

 He didn't run off to bask in his own glory.
 He immediately turned and pointed to the provider, Pedri, who had put Messi in on goal with a sublime backheel.